-- 7. Pump Bearings are anti-friction ball type and should be periodically greased.
-They are initially packed when assembled at the factory. - a.
-Do not over lubricate. - b.
+10. Pump Bearings are anti-friction ball type and should be periodically grease lubricated.
+They are initially packed when assembled at the factory.

+a.
+Do not over lubricate.

+- b.
 Use quality anti-friction bearing grease. - c.
 It is recommended that under normal use, that no lubrication be added for the first 1200 hours of operation unless it is uncomfortable to hold the hand on the bearing housing. - d.
 The bearing shaft assembly should be inspected and cleaned after running the pump for approximately 2500 hours. - e.
-All old grease should be removed from the bearing and bearing housing.
-Inspect bearings for wear and repack the bearings with new grease. - f.
-Add a few drops of oil to bearing seals before reassembling.
+All old grease should be removed from the bearing housing, and only new grease applied to bearing races so as to fill them flush. - f.
+Add a few drops of oil to bearing seals before remounting assembly.

-8. Packing maintenance procedures
+11. Packing maintenance procedures

 - a.
-The packing gland should be firmly tightened so as to prevent excessive leakage through the packing, but not so tight that it will cause overheating.
+The Packing Gland should be firmly tightened so as to prevent excessive leakage through the packing, but not so tight that it will cause overheating.
 Always adjust packing gland evenly.
 Align the packing gland so that it evenly goes into the packing gland cavity of the pump housing. - b.
-Continental Progressing Cavity Pumps are supplied with a lantern ring in the midsection of the packing with access to a lubrication fitting on the external surface of the pump body.
+CONTINENTAL Progressing Cavity Pumps are supplied with a lantern ring in the midsection of the packing with access to a lubrication fitting on the external surface of the pump body.
 Lubricating the packing regularly with small amounts of lubricant or flushing with water will extend the life of the packing and help maintain a good seal. - c.
 A scored driveshaft reduces the life of packing and should be replaced. - d.
 When replacing worn packing use standard die-cut formed packing.
 Do not use one piece spiral packing.
-Press into place the die-cut and preformed packing rings and stagger the joints 180° apart.
+Press into place the die-cut and preformed packing rings and stagger the joints 180° apart. - e.
+After packing is installed, tighten the gland bolts evenly and firmly.
+Bolts should be backed off gradually as the stuffing box warms up, to avoid overheating of the packing area. - f.
+A small amount of leakage through the packing can be normal and helpful for good operation and easily drained away from the base.